Can I claim compensation for chronic pain?Published on Posted on

 About one in five Australians live with chronic pain (more than 3.2 million people), but the impacts are more than just the pain itself.
 As chronic pain sufferers will attest, it has a debilitating impact on all parts of your life including work and relationships.

-In fact, people with chronic pain are five times more likely than those without pain to be “limited a lot” in daily activities.
-And many with chronic pain also commonly experience depression, sleep disturbance and fatigue as a result.
+In fact, people with pain are five times more likely than those without pain to be “limited a lot” in daily activities.
+And many with this pain also commonly experience depression, sleep disturbance and fatigue as a result.

 Turning to chronic pain management can help you regain control of your life and help you return to normal.
 But it’s not always easy to get proper pain management without the appropriate finances.